SMC-NCA: Semantic-guided Multi-level Contrast for Semi-supervised Temporal Action Segmentation: Proposed Method

 \section{Proposed Method}

 The overall framework of our SMC-NCA is illustrated in Fig. \ref{fig:framework}.
-For unsupervised representation learning, given the input video features, a long-term feature extractor $\textbf{T}$ and semantic feature extractor $\textbf{S}$ are jointly adopted to extract temporal and semantic information.
-Our SMC is able to not only learn intra-information variation but also inter-information variation, where the temporal information describes the temporal dependencies between actions while semantic information highlights the action-specific characteristics.
+For unsupervised representation learning, given the input video features, a temporal feature extractor $\textbf{T}$ and semantic feature extractor $\textbf{S}$ are jointly adopted to extract temporal and semantic information.
+Our SMC learns not only intra-information variation but also inter-information variation, where the temporal information describes the temporal dependencies between actions while semantic information highlights the action-specific characteristics.
 For semi-supervised learning, the models $\textbf{T}$, $\textbf{S}$ and a linear classifier $\textbf{C}$ are firstly integrated to perform supervised learning on a small number of labelled videos, followed by a new round of contrastive learning based on the pseudo-labels provided by $\textbf{C}$.
 An additional NCA unit ($\textbf{G}$) is designed in conjunction with contrastive learning to measure the spatial consistency between different neighbourhoods for the alleviation of over-segmentation errors.
-Following \cite{singhania2022iterative}, we perform classification and contrastive learning in an iterative manner.
+Following \cite{singhania2022iterative}, we iteratively perform classification and contrastive learning.
+We have not altered the structure of the backbone C2F-TCN \cite{singhania2022iterative}; instead, we introduce two additional modules, $\textbf{S}$ and $\textbf{G}$, to facilitate unsupervised and semi-supervised learning.
+These two modules seamlessly integrate with the backbone and are exclusively utilised during model training to improve the semi-supervised segmentation performance.
+They are not utilised during the inference phase.